 ISG's roots go back to 1962 when it was originally founded.
 Since then, ISG has earned a reputation for providing the highest quality U.S., U.K. and international education in the Eastern Province, with an emphasis on progressive teaching and learning.
-Our six schools each have their own distinct personality, but common to all is a warm, caring and diverse community that together represents over 70 nationalities.
+Our five schools each have their own distinct personality, but common to all is a warm, caring and diverse community that together represents over 70 nationalities.

 I am a firm believer in ISG’s core values of ‘Respect, Responsibility, Acceptance and Integrity.’
 These values provide a solid foundation for learning and help prepare our students for life.
 Teachers and students gain confidence from the security our values bring.
 Confidence, in turn, assists in taking control of one’s own learning.
 Developing increased learner agency is one of ISG’s key objectives.
 We know that the most successful students feel they can control their futures – that they possess learner agency.
 These children tend to work harder, focus better, engage more and are less likely to give up when faced with challenges.